bbauska/W3Cx-2of5/README.md

 -   cleave to the baseline where they are being placed

-The last bullet about inline elements is one of the most important to understand. *Inline elements cleave to the baseline*.
+The last bullet about inline elements is one of the most important to understand. <i>Inline elements cleave to the baseline</i>.
 This is very important to understand why inline elements are positioned vertically the way they are.
 It also contributes to why they ignore top and bottom margins.
 Note that making an inline element "bigger" with padding will